Balochistan carnage: Will take appropriate measures if Indian involvement found, says FO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Meanwhile, commenting for the first time on the recently-held technical-level talks between Pakistan and India on the Kartarpur Corridor, the spokesman said, “The talks were conducted in a cordial environment and focused on various technical issues including hydrology.
-Both sides agreed to share the technical design/parameters for passage of floodwater at the earliest.”

 The Evacuee Trust Board Pakistan is all set to launch a special coin and postal stamp to commemorate the 550th birth anniversary of Baba Guru Nanak.
-The spokesman did notcomment on the objections that India has raised over the composition of a Pakistani committee approved by the cabinet associated with the corridor.
-India claimed that there are some members who were leading the Khalistan movement and others who had close links to Hafiz Saeed.
+The spokesman did not comment on objections that India has raised over the composition of a Pakistani committee approved by the cabinet associated with the corridor.
+India claimed that there were some members who were leading the Khalistan movement and others who had close links to Hafiz Saeed.

 The main meeting to finalise the draft agreement was cancelled over this issue but so far Pakistan does not appear to have made any changes.
 “In view of paucity of time, we are keen to hold the meeting to finalise the draft agreement at the earliest.
 The meeting is specifically to discuss differences related to proposals of both countries for operationalising the corridor and to align positions to build convergence.
 We hope India will agree to hold a meeting at the earliest,” said the spokesman.

-Meanwhile, commenting for the first time on the recently-held technical-level talks between Pakistan and India on the Kartarpur Corridor, the spokesman said, “The talks were conducted in a cordial environment and focused on various technical issues including hydrology.
-Both sides agreed to share the technical design/parameters for passage of floodwater at the earliest.”

 The Evacuee Trust Board Pakistan is all set to launch a special coin and postal stamp to commemorate the 550th birth anniversary of Baba Guru Nanak.
-The spokesman did notcomment on the objections that India has raised over the composition of a Pakistani committee approved by the cabinet associated with the corridor.
-India claimed that there are some members who were leading the Khalistan movement and others who had close links to Hafiz Saeed.
+The spokesman did not comment on objections that India has raised over the composition of a Pakistani committee approved by the cabinet associated with the corridor.
+India claimed that there were some members who were leading the Khalistan movement and others who had close links to Hafiz Saeed.

 The main meeting to finalise the draft agreement was cancelled over this issue but so far Pakistan does not appear to have made any changes.
 “In view of paucity of time, we are keen to hold the meeting to finalise the draft agreement at the earliest.
 The meeting is specifically to discuss differences related to proposals of both countries for operationalising the corridor and to align positions to build convergence.
 We hope India will agree to hold a meeting at the earliest,” said the spokesman.